4 min read

 5 Ways Cannabis Retailers Can Combat Federal Interference

-The cannabis industry has been upended following Attorney General Jeff Session’s move to rescind the Cole Memo that protected state’s right to regulate legal cannabis.
-This has stirred concern throughout the country as many states fear federal interference with longstanding cannabis retailers.
+In January 2018, the cannabis industry was shaken.
+Attorney General Jeff Sessions moved to rescind the Cole Memo, the policy that had protected states’ right to regulate legal cannabis.
+The decision stirred concern across the country, as many states feared federal interference with established cannabis retailers.

-Many marijuana dispensaries and manufacturers are increasingly worried despite several state officials voicing their plan to protect the decision made by voters.
-Fortunately, there are ways cannabis retailers can combat federal interference,
+At the time, many dispensaries and manufacturers grew worried.
+Nevertheless, several state officials pledged to protect the decision made by voters.
+Fortunately, there are practical ways cannabis retailers can guard against federal interference.

 Seek Specialized Legal Aid

 Marijuana dispensaries should definitely consider hiring a lawyer that specializes in cannabis related law.
-Keeping a legal professional on retainer may be pricey but it’s well worth it to protect your business in the event of federal interference.
+Keeping a legal professional on retainer may be pricey.
+Still, it is well worth it to protect your business in the event of federal interference.

-Seeking specialized legal aid is a preemptive move that could very well be your first line of defence in a legal battle.
-A qualified cannabis lawyer should also be able to advise dispensaries on how to handle a raid by federal law enforcement.
+Seeking specialized legal aid is a preemptive move.
+In fact, it could be your first line of defense in a legal battle.
+Moreover, a qualified cannabis lawyer can advise dispensaries on how to handle a raid by federal law enforcement.

 Establish Raid Protocols

-After speaking with a specialized cannabis lawyer, you’ll want to establish some protocols for your dispensary staff in the event of a raid.
-Discussing these procedures in advance will be crucial in preparing employees on how to react and what they can do to protect themselves as well as the business.
+After speaking with a specialized cannabis lawyer, establish clear protocols for your dispensary staff.
+These should cover what to do in the event of a raid.
+Discussing these procedures in advance is crucial.
+As a result, employees learn how to react and how to protect themselves and the business.

 Reminding budtenders to lock the POS system is a smart course of action and can be done relatively quickly.
 IndicaOnline is one of the few dispensary POS systems that comes equipped with an emergency exit button.
 Activating this button will lock the account, allowing only the system administrator the option to reactivate.
 This will be extremely useful in protecting all the digital data of the dispensary and the clientele.